RoamGuru Roam Guru

 Eiffel Tower

 Let's address the obvious first.
-The Eiffel Tower is exactly what you expect: a 330-meter iron lattice that dominates the Paris skyline and photographs annoyingly well from every angle.
+The Eiffel Tower dominates the Paris skyline and photographs annoyingly well from every angle.
 It's also a masterclass in tourist infrastructure extracting maximum revenue from minimum effort.

 The pricing structure is deliberately confusing.
-Here's the breakdown:
+Here's the honest 2026 breakdown:

 • Reduced rates (ages 12-24): roughly 50% off